-I purchased this one from PersonalCreations.com, but if you're so inclined, this would be an easy DIY with the right tools.
+I purchased this one from PersonalCreations.com, which allowed us to get a personalized plaque mounted to it.
+But you can find other framed maps online without the plaques.
+And if you're so inclined, this would be an easy DIY with the right tools.

 Ours has an engraved plaque that says The Walkush Family Travels the USA, but I bet your local awards shop could create something similar should you choose the DIY route: